-Sherry L. Mueller, Ph.D. serves as an adjunct professor at the School of International Service (SIS), American University, Washington, D.C.
-She teaches an undergraduate course and a graduate Practicum entitled Cultural Diplomacy and International Exchange.
-Dr. Mueller provided leadership for the National Council for International Visitors (now Global Ties U.S.) since 1996, first as Executive Director and then as President until September 30, 2011.
-The NCIV Board of Directors named Sherry President Emeritus October 27, 2011.
-Before coming to NCIV, she worked for the Institute of International Education (IIE) for eighteen years, first as a program officer and then as Director of the Professional Exchange Programs staff.
-During this time she was also an adjunct professor, pioneering the first course on public diplomacy at SIS, American University.
-Prior to joining IIE, Ms. Mueller served as an Experiment Leader to the former Soviet Union, an English Language Officer for the U.S. Department of State, and a lecturer at the University of Rhode Island.
+Sherry Lee Mueller, Ph.D., Distinguished Practitioner in Residence at the School of International Service (SIS), American University, Washington, D.C., teaches an undergraduate course and a graduate Practicum entitled Cultural Diplomacy and International Exchange.
+In spring 2015, Professor Mueller served as the Higher Education Specialist for IBTCI on a bi-national team conducting a mid-term evaluation of a USAID-sponsored scholarship program for Indonesians.
+This included six weeks of fieldwork in Indonesia.
+After serving as President of Global Ties U.S. (formerly NCIV) from 1996 to 2011, the NCIV Board of Directors named Sherry President Emeritus.
+Before NCIV, Sherry worked for the Institute of International Education (IIE) for eighteen years, first as a program officer and then as Director, Professional Exchange Programs.
+Prior to joining IIE, Ms. Mueller served as an Experiment in International Living Leader to the former Soviet Union, a Liaison Officer for the U.S. Department of State, and a lecturer at the University of Rhode Island.

 Ms. Mueller is an active volunteer and has served on the boards of various nonprofit organizations including World Learning, the Public Diplomacy Council, Friendship Force International, Business for Diplomatic Action, and the U.S. Center for Citizen Diplomacy.
-Currently she serves on the boards of PYXERA Global, the International Student House, Washington, D.C., and Sudan Sunrise.
+Currently she serves on the boards of PYXERA Global and the International Student House in Washington D.C.
 She is also a member of the SIS Dean’s Council.